 Referral marketing is when you get your customers to tell their friends about you.

 Like marketing in general, referral marketing is an organic process.
 Like marketing, it happens whether marketers get deliberately involved or not.
-We all already tell our friends about our experiences, we’re wired to.
-(We don’t do this nearly as much as we should, though.
-We explore this idea further in Sharing Is Learning.)
+We all already tell our friends about our experiences, we're wired to.
+(We don't do this nearly as much as we should, though.
+We explore this idea further here.)